anaconda/anaconda-ident/README.md

 ### Advanced: embedded configuration

-A key feature of the `conda_ident` package is the ability to embed key configuration information _within the package itself_, including any combination of the following:
+A key feature of the `anaconda_ident` package is the ability to embed key configuration information _within the package itself_, including any combination of the following: